-There was a boho chic standing next to me who watched the blazing fire with similar intensity even as others disappeared.
-After a lot of deliberation, I finally gathered some courage and asked the burning question.
-“What does the burn mean to you?”
+A boho chic who was standing next to me watched the blazing fire with similar intensity even as others disappeared.
+After a lot of deliberation, I gathered a bit of courage and asked her the burning question: “What does the burn mean to you?”
 And she gave me the most profound answer I never expected: To let go of suffering and destroy the ego.

 This was way better than fireworks on new years.

-As Mikel and his friends danced like untamed Africans to Kampire’s bouncy set, I watched the Kilifi sunrise on top of the double deck.
-I felt free and born anew.
+As Mikel and his friends danced like uninhibited Africans to Kampire’s bouncy set, I watched the Kilifi sunrise on top of the double deck.
+The new light of the new year made me feel free and born anew.
 I was now ready to experience the water park.

 I was joined on the giant log swing by friendly strangers.
 One of them was a gentle soul called Claudio from California.
-He confessed to me that MONRHEA’s was the best DJ set he had heard during the whole festival.
+He confessed that [MONRHEA]’s was the best DJ set he had heard during the whole festival.

 After taking a carefree shower on the swing, I reunited with my friends – including Mo.
 Together, we glided on the water slide like excited kids who had never seen one since Village Market.

-I quickly put it at the back of my mind and went back to the main stage.
-Chucky’s EDM set on that last day felt like my first Kilifi New Year experience beneath the baobabs.
+So I put it at the back of my mind and went back to the main stage.
+Chucky’s EDM set on that last morning felt like my first Kilifi New Year experience Beneath the Baobabs.
 Just a bunch of spirited baobabies going HAM on the dancefloor at 11 am.

-I later found the bag at the festival site sans money, phone and a few bananas.
-Meaning I had lost all the photos and notes I had taken about the music festival.
+I later found my bag at the festival site sans my phone, money, and a few bananas.
+Meaning I had lost all the photos and notes I had taken from the music festival.

 But I was not the only one who lost valuables during those 3 days.
-If we all boarded the Musafir, it would probably sink in the Indian Ocean.
+If we all boarded the Musafir dhow, it would probably sink in the Indian Ocean.

 Once the music stopped and it was confirmed that the festival was over, I escaped to the baobab deck.
 For the first time in 3 days, there was a free mattress to lie on.
 There I took another short nap to keep me going for another day.
 Sleep was for the weak.